cedricdelpoux/react-responsive-masonry/README.md

 import React from "react"
 import Masonry, {ResponsiveMasonry} from "react-responsive-masonry"

-// The number of columns change by resizing the window class MyWrapper extends React.Component {
+// The number of columns and the gutter change by resizing the window class MyWrapper extends React.Component {
     render() {
         return (
             <ResponsiveMasonry
                 columnsCountBreakPoints={{350: 1, 750: 2, 900: 3}}
+                gutterBreakpoints={{350: "12px", 750: "16px", 900: "24px"}}
             >
                 <Masonry>
                     <ChildA />